janbuecker/shopware-appserver-go/README.md

 </admin>
 ```

-You can then register an admin action listener to the appserver:
+You can then register an admin action listener to the app server:

 ```go
 srv.Action("product", "doSomething", func(action appserver.ActionRequest, api *appserver.ApiClient) error {